top of page

 Give her ONE "get out of bed free" card:

-- She can use it for water, bathroom, hug, whatever
+• She can use it for water, bathroom, hug, or whatever.

 This works because:

-- She has some control (4-year-olds need this)
+• She has some control (four-year-olds need this).

 During the DAY (not at bedtime), talk about her nighttime worries:

-- "I noticed you've been worried about monsters.
-Let's make a monster-be-gone spray!" (water bottle with lavender)
+• "I noticed you've been worried about monsters.
+Let's make a monster-be-gone spray!" (a water bottle with lavender).

-- Put photo of family on her nightstand
+• Put a photo of the family on her nightstand.

 You're fighting because you're both exhausted and using different strategies.
 Kids exploit inconsistency (they're not being bad - they're being smart!).